Anne Arundel Community College: Campus

 The main campus is located in Arnold, Maryland, and spans 230 acre, making it the largest single-campus community college in the state.
 There are 10 academic buildings, a library, gymnasium, student services center, student union, 389-seat performing arts center, the Earl S. Scott Nature Trail and a 3,000-seat athletic field.
 AACC has more than 100 off-site locations across Anne Arundel County, including Arundel Mills; Fort Meade Army Education Center; Glen Burnie Town Center; the hotel, Culinary Arts and Tourism Institute; and the Sales and Service Training Center.

 Anne Arundel Community College hosts Maryland's only statue of Martin Luther King Jr., which was rededicated in 2019.

 In 2019, the groundbreaking ceremony for the Anne Arundel Community College Health and Life Sciences Building was held.
-The three-story, 175,000-square foot building, which opened in Fall 2021, houses 19 biology labs, 11 health science labs, a 160-seat lecture hall, greenhouse, classrooms, computer labs, study/meeting rooms, tutoring and advising, and faculty and deans’ offices.
+The three-story, 175,000-square foot building, which opened in fall 2021, houses 19 biology labs, 11 health science labs, a 160-seat lecture hall, greenhouse, classrooms, computer labs, study/meeting rooms, tutoring and advising, and faculty and deans’ offices.
 It is one of a series of projects within AACC's 10-year plan to expand and host new programs.

 In 2019, AACC received a $1 million donation to support the expansion of its skilled trades program.
-As of 2021, the newly constructed Clauson Center for Innovation and Skilled Trades is set to open on the Arnold campus in January 2022 and offer six programs and pre-employment services.
+The newly constructed Clauson Center for Innovation and Skilled Trades opened on the Arnold campus in January 2022, offering six programs and pre-employment services.